mapcloud/docker-jupyterlab-rstudio/readme.md

 # JupyterLab and RStudio Server for R Users

-Jupyter Notebook/Lab with IRKernel and RStudio Server for R users.
+JupyterLab with IRKernel (with many popular R packages) and RStudio Server.

 ## About the Author